From zero to _start in detail

 Now that we have our OS compiled, we need to prepare it for running.
 To do

-creates a special file, called a .bin
+so, bootimage creates a special file, called a .bin file.
+The .bin

 stands for "binary", and it has no real format.
 It's just a bunch of binary